 - Full registration for the main conference

-- Public recognition in the conference and free access to pre-conference IAC Scholar activities
+- Public recognition at the conference and complimentary access to pre-conference activities

-- Mentoring opportunities and access to an alumni network
+- Mentorship opportunities and access to the IAC Alumni network

 Eligibility